Skirting Board Calculator

 External corners (outward-pointing corners like a chimney breast or pillar) use mitre joints.
 Cut both boards at exactly 45 degrees with a mitre saw.
 Test-fit the joint before applying any adhesive.
 If the corner is not perfectly square (and many are not), you may need to adjust the angle by a degree or two.

 Fix skirting boards with a combination of panel adhesive and panel pins.
 The adhesive carries the weight and bonds the board to the wall, while the panel pins hold the board in position while the adhesive sets.
-Nail the pins at a slight downward angle so they bite into the plaster behind.
+Where the wall has timber studs, drive the pins into the studs, because plaster alone will not hold a pin.
+On solid masonry walls, let the grab adhesive do the structural work and add the occasional screw and wall plug instead of pins.

 Start with the longest wall in the room and work your way around.
 This approach lets you use the longest boards on the most visible runs, saving shorter offcuts for behind furniture or inside alcoves.
 At each doorway, cut the skirting square so it sits flush against the architrave.
 The two profiles, skirting and architrave, should meet cleanly without overlapping.